pydap/pydap/README.md

 Why pydap?
 ----------
 Originally developed in the 2000s, pydap is one of the oldest open-source python projects available and it gets rutinely developed and maintained by the OPeNDAP community at large.
+In addition, pydap is a long-recognized backend engine (and dependency) for [xarray](https://github.com/pydata/xarray) and chances are you have used pydap in past without knowing.

 Quickstart